MuckRock/documentcloud-hello-world-addon/README.md

 ### addon.py

+This file is part of the `python-documentcloud` library.

 This file contains a base class `AddOn`, which implements shared functionality for all DocumentCloud Add-Ons to use.
 In most cases, you should not need to edit this file.
 You will subclass this class in `main.py`.